Sep9

 Teaches how Jesus will fulfill in us what He created us to do in carrying His work and glory into the world.
 We can either buck and resist Jesus, “I don’t want to go”.
 Or we can submit and serve Jesus in what He desires and created us for.

 You may be looking at this going, “Sitting on a donkey, a colt of a donkey”.
 Thinking that seems like a odd thing to do.
-Wouldn’t you have done something a ;little bit more grandeur or majestic Jesus?
+Wouldn’t you have done something a little bit more grandeur or majestic Jesus?
 Why don’t you come on a white stallion, that’s going to draw some attention.
-Or come in with a nice chariot all decked out, hydraulics, get some lifts on this thing, got the lights underneath, stereo blasting, etc. But coming on a young donkey that doesn’t seem to hip.
+Or come in with a nice chariot all decked out with hydraulics, get some lifts on this thing, get the lights underneath, stereo blasting, etc. But coming on a young donkey that doesn’t seem to hip.
 But we need to remember that it was a common practice for a Jewish King to ride on a donkey when coming in peace.-(1-Kings 1:33, Judges 5:10; 10:4; 12:14; and 2 Samuel 16:2.)
 But if you were going to war or returning in victory, you would ride in on a horse.
 But by riding on a donkey, Jesus was coming with an offer of peace, peace by dyeing on the cross to pay the penalty for our sins.
 By coming on a donkey Jesus not only shows His Kingship, but also reveals the peaceful nature of His reign as loving and gentle.

 - Posted by David Costa/